steller-jay/webdev-guide/log.md

 ## Feb 18th
 Yikes, I need to keep up on more daily progress.
 I recoded the survey site from scratch and it went much faster after scrimba as well.
 I'm building out the planets website based on scrimba, then I also need to do the product page from freecode camp

+## Mar 2nd
+Added a project to github for a webpage with a random related color pattern generator.
+It's very basic, but you can click on it and see new colors so it's cool!
+It's my first in a series of planned projects to help generate ideas for designs.